-South Sudanese parties fail to agree on number of states
+South Sudanese parties fail to agree on the number of states

 - South Africa’s special envoy to South Sudan, David Mabuza (SABC)

-Speaking to reporters on Wednesday after a two-day meeting of the parties in Juba, South Africa’s special envoy to South Sudan David Mabuza said the parties are considering two options in talks on the number of states.
+Speaking to reporters on Wednesday after a two-day meeting of the parties in Juba, South Africa’s special envoy to South Sudan, David Mabuza said the parties are considering two options on the number of states.

-“We are going to finalize the issue of the states and the boundaries in the next 10 days,” he said.
+“We are going to finalize the issue of the states and boundaries in the next 10 days,” he said.

 The meeting of the parties was attended by Mabuza and the Intergovernmental Authority on Development (IGAD) special envoy to South Sudan, Ambassador Ismail Wais.

-Lam Akol, a member of South Sudan Opposition Alliance (SSOA) said they needed a win-win situation after the parties failed reach a compromise on the number of states.
+Lam Akol, a member of South Sudan Opposition Alliance (SSOA) said they needed a win-win situation after the parties failed reach a compromise on number of states.

 “We are likely to see between 10 and 32 states after what transpired during the meeting of the parties,” he remarked.